tedsalmon/pysimpleblog/README.md

 2. Edit settings.json with your settings

-3. Run <pre>python setup.py</pre> to create an account and the run <pre>python app.wsgi</pre> to start the web app in the Python debug server.
+3. Run `python setup.py` to create an account and the `run python app.wsgi` to start the web app in the Python debug server.
 The app.wsgi file is already mod_wsgi compatible.